etn-ccis/blui-angular-workflows/login-workflow/README.md

         -   **password**: _`string`_
             -   New Password the user entered into the UI

-    -   **Returns**: _`Promise<void>`_
-        -   Resolve if successful, otherwise reject with an error message.

 -   **verifyResetCode**: _`() => Promise<void>`_

     -   The user has tapped on an email with a password reset link, which they received after requesting help for forgetting their password.
 This API call validates the reset link is legitimate and the app should allow a user to enter a new password.

-    -   **Returns**: _`Promise<void>`_
-        -   Resolve if reset link is valid, otherwise reject.

 ## PxbRegisterUIService

 Registration Actions to be performed based on the user's actions.
-The application will create appropriate actions (often API calls, local network storage, credential updates, etc.) based on the actionable needs of the user.
 A mock `PxbRegisterUIService` implementation is provided in the examples to start with during development.

 ### Methods